alphide/refocus/README.md

-# ResumeApp
+# Refocus

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.5.

-This is not a good pattern to follow as page should have its own route.
-All files changed are under src/app and src/assets.
-Many of the CSS are not correct since this was built with Angular v7 and bootstrap v4.
-Will need to fix the css for things to look right but this should only be used as an example.
+Refocus is a website that aims to help the user focus on the article they're reading.
+Later implementations of saved annotations and retyping to be added.

 ## Development server